neuefische/web-exercises/sessions/nextjs-dynamic-routes/lotr-dynamic-routes/README.md

 ### Refactor: Dynamic Routes

-Refactor the static routes to book details to dynamic routes.
+Refactor the static routes to book details so that you use dynamic routes instead.

 You can use the following hints as guideline: